 - a Core Seminar

 - an Elective

 Please see the student handbook for details for further information on the required courses.
-Visit this page for a list of approved elective courses for the 2017-2018 academic year.
+For current and upcoming core courses, visit this page.
+For a list of approved elective courses, visit this page.

 Please see pages 3-6 in the student handbook.